 Disability Services provides services for students, faculty, and staff with disabilities so that they may successfully learn and work at UMass.
 Disability Services promotes the empowerment of people with disabilities and their full integration into campus life and the community.

 The resources in this section focus on how diversity is handled administratively at UMass Amherst.
-These are the departments and units that create or maintain our policies or monitor legal aspects of diversity on campus.
+These are the departments and units that support diversity administratively at UMass Amherst.

 The Office of Equal Opportunity (EO) oversees many aspects of equality and diversity on campus, including the internal discrimination grievance procedures, search processes, investigations relative to affirmative action and equal opportunity complaints, and the University Sexual Harassment Policy.
 It provides data, reporting, and training related to affirmative action and equal opportunity.